Hazegard/Goauld-doc/content/en/02-agent/02-proxies.md

 ### Flags

 - `--mitm-http`/`--no-mitm-http`: Enable/Disable the MITM HTTP proxy
+- `--mitm-http-port`: the remote port the MITM HTTP proxy binds to on the server side (default: `0`, meaning a random port is chosen).

 > [!NOTE]
-> This proxy is automatically enabled if the SOCKS proxy is configured to use the MITM HTTP proxy
+> This proxy is automatically enabled when SOCKS proxy is configured to use MITM mode.

 ## SOCKS proxy